elsewhencode/project-guidelines/README.md

 * Pagination, filtering and sorting don’t need to be supported by default for all resources.
 Document those resources that offer filtering and sorting.

-### 9.7 Api security
+### 9.7 API security
 #### 9.7.1 TLS
 To secure your web API authentication, all authentications should use SSL.
-OAuth2 requires the authorisation server and access token credentials to use TLS.
+OAuth2 requires the authorization server and access token credentials to use TLS.
 Switching between HTTP and HTTPS introduces security weaknesses and best practice is to use TLS by default for all communication.
 Throw an error for non-secure access to API URLs.

 #### 9.7.2 Rate limiting
-If your api is public or have high number of users, any client may be able to call your api thousands of times per hour.
+If your API is public or have high number of users, any client may be able to call your API thousands of times per hour.
 You should consider implementing rate limit early on.

 #### 9.7.3 Input Validation
 It's difficult to perform most attacks if the allowed values are limited.
 * Validate required fields, field types (e.g. string, integer, boolean, etc), and format requirements.
 Return 400 Bad Request with details about any errors from bad or missing data.

 * Escape parameters that will become part of the SQL statement to protect from SQL injection attacks